feylikurds/zahhak/README.md

 ## Download
 [Click here to download the game.](downloads/Zahhak.exe?raw=true)

-It runs in Windows, OS X, and Linux
+It runs on Windows, OS X, and Linux

 OBS!
 One must have the .NET Framework or Mono installed.